telerik/report-server-docs/security/security-faq.md

 Progress uses leading commercial tools to automatically monitor and update third-party dependencies in our Telerik and Kendo GitHub projects.
 Alerts are set up for all GitHub-hosted products, and any identified vulnerable dependencies are addressed by the repository owners and our dedicated security team.

-Note: Our definition of "done" includes successful builds that are scanned using top security scanning tools, and the resolution of any security alerts.
+Note: Our definition of "done" includes successful builds that are scanned using top security scanning tools and the resolution of any security alerts.

 ---